joelwass/slypers_vue/store/README.md

 # STORE

-This directory contains your Vuex Store files.
-Vuex Store option is implemented in the Nuxt.js framework.
+This directory contains your vuex Store files. vuex Store option is implemented in the Nuxt.js framework.
 Creating a index.js file in this directory activate the option in the framework automatically.

 More information about the usage of this directory in the documentation: